msteffan/fundamentals/06_chapter/12_assessment.md

 Let's get started!

-1. `push` your code up to your remote repo on GitHub.com, using the command `git push origin master`.
+1. `push` your code up to your remote repo on GitHub.com, using the command `git push origin student`.
 You'll need to make sure you've committed all your changes before pushing.

   > *At this point, if you visit your GitHub repository on the web, you should see the code that you've written.*